The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Results

-In Table \ref{tab:H-grid_test_FC}, DFPT-fix means to use Eq.(\ref{eq:Hessian_KS})-Eq.(\ref{eq:basis_fixed}) as shown in Sec.\ref{sec:FC_fixed} for all the force constants and DFPT-moving means to consider moving grid effect, and by using Eq.(\ref{eq:Hessian_HF_r_moving})-Eq.(\ref{eq:basis_moving}) as shown in Sec.\ref{sec:FC_moving}.
-To validate with DFPT result, we have also obtained vibrational frequencies with finite difference calculations, in which the Hessian was obtained via a first order finite difference expression for the forces using an atomic displacement of~0.0025~{\AA}.
-Here in fd, we use Eq.(\ref{eq:F_HF_use}) for Hellmann-Feynman force.
+Then we present the Hessians/force constants results for hydrogen dimer in Table \ref{tab:H-grid_test_FC}.
+In all cases, the force constants calculations were performed for the respective equilibrium geometry,~i.e.,~the structure obtained by relaxation~(maximum force~$<10^{-4}$~eV/$\mbox{\AA}$) using the exact the same computational settings.
+Here DFPT~(no\_moving+no\_deriv) means to neglect the moving grid point and the weight derivatives, by using Eq.(\ref{eq:Hessian_KS})-Eq.(\ref{eq:basis_fixed}) for all the force constants; DFPT~(no\_moving+yes\_deriv) means to only consider the weight derivatives and neglect the moving grid point; DFPT~(yes\_moving+no\_deriv) means to only consider the moving grid point and neglect the weight derivatives; DFPT~(yes\_moving+yes\_deriv) means to consider the whole moving-grid effect, that both the moving grid point and the weight derivatives are considered by using Eq.(\ref{eq:Hessian_HF_r_moving})-Eq.(\ref{eq:basis_moving}).
+To validate with the above DFPT results, we have also obtained vibrational frequencies with finite-difference calculations, which was the first method to calculate the vibrational frequencies for molecules\cite{Handy1993,Malagoli2003}.
+The Hessian was obtained via a first order finite difference expression for the forces using an atomic displacement of~0.0025~{\AA}.
+Here in finite-difference, we use Eq.(\ref{eq:F_HF_use}) for Hellmann-Feynman force.

-From Table \ref{tab:H-grid_test_FC}, it can be seen that (1) The diagonal part of Hellmann-Feynman term in force constant could be wrong if not considering moving grid effect, no matter which grids is using.
+From Table \ref{tab:H-grid_test_FC}, we can see that (1) The diagonal part of the Hellmann-Feynman term in the force constant is wrong if omitting the moving-grid effect, no matter which grids are using.
 For hydrogen, $\Phi^{HF}_{1x,1x}$ is not changed even really-tight setting grid is used.
-(2) The non-diagonal part of Hellmann-Feynman term could be gotten using DFPT-fix scheme, by increasing the grid, the relative error could be reduced from $0.18$\% (light) to $0.06$\% (really-tight).
-(3) Compared with Hellmann-Feynman term, the moving-grid in Pulay term is smaller.
+(2) The non-diagonal part of the Hellmann-Feynman term could be gotten using DFPT~(no\_moving+no\_deriv) scheme, by increasing the grid, the relative error could be reduced from $0.18$\% (light) to $0.06$\% (really-tight).
+(3) Compared with the Hellmann-Feynman term, the moving-grid in Pulay term is smaller.
 As we use a large basis (tier 2) here, the Hellmann-Feynman term is $\sim 333$ times over Pulay term.
 And here for hydrogen, the moving-grid effect seems very small for both diagonal part and non-diagonal part in Pulay term.
-This is because hydrogen is a light element, and the moving-grid effect is not remarkable here, however in the following we will see the moving-grid effect is noticeable in the heavier elements.
-(4) The percentage of multipole correction term in total force constant is around $0.1 \%$ with light grid setting and less than $0.003 \%$ with really-tight grid setting, so it has been omitted in the following force constants calculation.
+This is because the hydrogen is a light element, and the moving-grid effect is not remarkable here, however in the following we will see the moving-grid effect is noticeable in the heavier elements.
+(4) The DFPT~(no\_moving+yes\_deriv) results can not be improved by increasing the grid quality for both the Hellmann-Feynman term and the Pulay term.
+Neither did the DFPT~(yes\_moving+no\_deriv) results.